-OBS ports) both need some state variable s, we would like to select routes for the two flows that pass through a common location where we place s.
-Further complicating the situation, the OBS program may specify that certain flows read or write multiple state variables in a particular order.
+To implement a SNAP program specified on one big switch, we must fill in two critical details: traffic routing and state placement.
+The physical topology may offer many paths between edge ports, and many possible locations for placing state.3 The routing and placement problems interact: if two flows (with different input and output OBS ports) both need some state variable s, we should select routes for the two flows such that they pass through a common location where we place s.
+Further complicating the situation, the OBS program may specify that certain flows read/write multiple state variables in a particular order.
 The routing and placement on the physical topology must respect that order.
 In DNS-tunnel-detect, for instance, routing must ensure that packets reach wherever orphan is placed before susp-client.
 In some cases, two different flows may depend on the same state variables, but in different orders.

 We have designed a compiler that translates OBS programs into forwarding rules and state placements for a given topology.
-As shown in Figure 5, the two key phases are (i) translation to extended forwarding decision diagrams (xFDDs) used as the intermediate representation of the program and to calculate which flows need which state variables-and (ii) optimization via mixed integer linear program (MILP)-used to decide routing and state placement.
-In the rest of this section, we present the compilation process in phases, first discussing the analysis of state dependencies, followed by the translation to xFDDs and the packet-state mapping, then the optimization problems, and finally the generation of rules sent to the switches.
+As shown in Figure 5, the two key phases are (i) translation to extended forwarding decision diagrams (xFDDs)-used as the intermediate representation of the program and to calculate which flows need which state variables-and (ii) optimization via mixed integer linear program (MILP)-used to decide routing and state placement.
+In the rest of this section, we present the compilation process in phases, first discussing the analysis of state dependencies, followed by the translation to xFDDs and the packet-state mapping, then the optimization problems, and finally